 - Increase fresh and unprocessed fruit and vegetable options in school meal offerings.

 - Support your community and improving childhood nutrition.

 - Develop relationships with local growers, distributors and processors on the USDA-approved vendor list.

 New York schools put aside $3.5 million of USDA entitlement funding for use in the pilot project during the 2021-22 school year.
 Find out what New York State schools are already participating.

 How to participate

-1. Complete the Pilot Survey to set aside a portion of your USDA entitlement funds for the Pilot Program.
-This survey is due by close of business on January 30, 2020.
+1. Email [email protected] to set aside a portion of your USDA entitlement fund for the USDA Unprocessed Fruit and Vegetable Program.

 3. Conduct a competitive solicitation.

 - The USDA Pilot for Unprocessed Fresh Fruits and Vegetables does not invalidate the federal procurement law.
 Under this program neither USDA nor OGS has procured any product.
 Schools must continue to properly procure unprocessed produce.
 A geographic preference may be used to encourage the purchase of locally grown and raised products.
 This preference does not eliminate the requirement for procurements to be conducted in a manner that allows for maximum free and open competition.
 While the final rule of the geographic preference option states, when procuring local, unprocessed agricultural products, the discretion to define the local area for any geographic preference is left to the institution responsible for procurement, “local” must not be defined in a manner that unnecessarily restricts competition.
 Questions regarding the procurement process should be directed to the NY State Education Department or by phone at (518) 473-8781.
 In addition, the USDA Food and Nutrition Service website has extensive information regarding the procurement of local foods.